3D Text UI

 Example C: Using Exports directly

-If you do not use the Lib47 table, you can use the resource exports directly.
+If you do not use the Lib47 global wrapper, you can use the resource exports directly via the Interface wrapper.

 Last updated